cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 The machinefile contains the ipaddresses

 >     pi@192. ....
->     yout add teh ip addresses
+>     yout add the ip addresses

-TODO: learn about and evaluate and test if we can do
+-   [ ] TODO: Open, learn about and evaluate and test if we can do

 >     mpirun -r my_rankfile --report-bindings ...
 >